ViacomInc/data-point/packages/data-point/README.md

 - [Middleware](#middleware) - middleware functions give the user more control when resolving entities; they're useful to implement caching and other metatasks

 The following examples demonstrate some of these concepts.
-For detailed API documentation, you can jump into the [DataPoint.create](#api-data-point-create) section and move from there.
+For detailed API documentation, you can jump into the [DataPoint.create](#create) section and move from there.

 Additionally, there is a [Hello World](https://www.youtube.com/watch?v=3VxP-FIWgF0) YouTube tutorial that explains the basics of DataPoint.

-### <a name="hello-world">Hello World Example</a>
+### Hello World Example

 Trivial example of transforming a given **input** with a [function reducer](#function-reducer).